JamesQMurphy/www-jamesqmurphy-com/src/JamesQMurphy.Web/Views/Home/Privacy.md

 The Website use cookies for reasons that are essential to running the site:
 * To allow you to sign in
-* To help secure information you provide to the website
+* To help secure the information you provide to the Website, including use of the [Contact Us](/contact) page.
 * To provide status messages after certain actions.
 For example, the Website uses cookies to display a message after you have successfully signed off.

+If you configure your web browser to reject or "block" these cookies, you will still be able to read the contents of the Website, but you will not be able to sign in, post a comment, or make use of the Contact Us page.

 We also use cookies for certain nonessential reasons.
 If you do not acknowledge the Privacy Policy notice, the Website will not issue the cookies described below.
 * To track repeat visits to the site